 In the following, “complex” stands for the C99 data type “double _Complex”:

-The C library libcerf can be wrapped for use with other programming languages.
+For use with other programming languages, libcerf should be either linked directly, or provided with a trivial wrapper.
 Such language bindings are added to the libcerf package as contributed by their authors.

 The following bindings are available:

 By construction, it is expected that the relative accuracy is generally better than 1E-13.
 This has been confirmed by comparison with high-precision Maple computations and with a long double computation using Fourier transform representation and double-exponential transform.

 License: MIT License

 When using libcerf in scientific work, please cite as follows:

 Most function evaluations in this library rely on Faddeeva's function w(z).

 This function has been reimplemented from scratch by Steven G. Johnson; project web site http://ab-initio.mit.edu/Faddeeva.
 The implementation partly relies on algorithms from the following publications:

 The source package comes with build scripts generated with GNU autotools, to be run with the usual commands ./configure, make, sudo make install.
 To test, run the programs in directory test/.